Vietnam Has Rice: 10 of Its Finest Varieties

 Com Lam - Photo: Kenhomestay

-Com Dap - Beaten rice
+Com Dap - Beaten Rice

 Com Dap - Photo: Dau Bep Gia Dinh

-Nị rice is a traditional dish of Chăm people at Chau Giang, An Giang province.
-Nị rice is usually cooked with milk but some people like to add dried grapes to increase its flavor.
+Nị rice is a traditional dish of the Chăm people from Châu Giang in An Giang province.
+It's typically cooked with milk, though some customize it with dried grapes for added flavor.

 Nị Rice